-ACTION: This bill went before the Senate Education and Workforce Development Committee hearing with a 5-0 OTP.
-February 14 is the floor date for a full vote in the Senate.
-Write to ALL NH SENATORS to ask them to vote NO on this bill before the 14th.
+This bill came out of the Senate Education and Workforce Development Committee hearing with a 5-0 “OTP”.
+February 14 was the floor date for a full vote in the Senate and IT PASSED.
+It will now be heard before the House Labor, Industrial, and Rehabilitative Services Committee.

 HB 104 – OPPOSE – HB 104 Bill Status Page

-HB 104 would allow a state board to be formed that would make it easier for developers to override the local zoning laws of a town in a case where their projects were rejected.
+HB 104 would allow a state board to be formed that would make it easier for developers to override the local zoning laws of a town in cases where their projects were rejected.

 ACTION: Watch this page in case HB 104 comes up for a full vote in the House, or there is a similar bill introduced in the Senate.